nutanix-cloud-native/opendocs/docs/gpt-in-a-box/kubernetes/v0.1/getting_started.md

 # Getting Started
 This is a guide on getting started with GPT-in-a-Box deployment on a Kubernetes Cluster.
-We implement the Inference Server using Kubeflow serving with the HuggingFace API Runtime.
 You can find the open source repository for the K8s version [here](https://github.com/nutanix/nai-llm-k8s).

 ## Setup